 Altogether, the textile industry in China produces 2.5 billion tons of waste water each year.
 Yet less than 10% of the discarded clothes are currently recycled in major Chinese cities such as Shanghai and Guangzhou, as per an article in China Daily.

 China’s large share of the global fashion industry taxes the public’s health.
 The population is greatly affected by high levels of cancer- and asthma-causing pollutants and greenhouse gases that are harmful for people’s health as well as that of the environment.

 The Path Forward - RE:FORM [Refuse, Reduce, Repair, Reuse & Recycle]

 The first step to reducing the environmental impact of our clothing is simple: we need to our clothing consumption.
-This is where RE:FORM aims to make a difference.

-RE:FORM is not just about changing the way used clothing items are refunctioned for reuse, but fundamentally changing the way we engage with fashion.
+RE:FORM is not just about changing the way used clothing items are refunctioned for reuse, but about fundamentally changing the way we engage with fashion.
 We need to go back to the roots, focus on ‘less is more’ and buy fewer products of better, longer lasting quality.

 This is an ongoing project.
 We are constantly looking for new partners, sponsors, and just about anyone who would like to contribute to solving the huge problem that lies before us.
 Please write to us!